rust-lang/book/second-edition/src/ch11-02-running-tests.md

 named `test-output.txt` and writes some data to that file.
 Then each test reads the data in that file and asserts that the file contains a particular value, which is different in each test.
-Because the tests are all run at the same time, one test might overrwrite the file between when another test writes and reads the file.
+Because the tests are all run at the same time, one test might overwrite the file between when another test writes and reads the file.
 The second test will then fail, not because the code is incorrect, but because the tests have interfered with each other while running in parallel.
 One solution would be to make sure each test writes to a different